24 Mar Sailing The High Seas On A Freighter?? | Freight Cruising

 - Baggage limit is usually 200 pounds per person.
 You are not allowed to take cars/motorcycles with you; they will have to be shipped independently of the freighter you will be traveling on.

-- Dress is casual, passports are required, if visas are required, you will be notified in advance.
+- The dress is casual, passports are required, if visas are required, you will be notified in advance.
 A medical statement of good health and accident insurance are required.
-Inoculations for yellow fever or cholera may be required on some trips, there is no internet access, fares are established in euro currency, the fare includes all meals (whose fare usually depends the nationality of the crew), soft drinks but passengers must pay for liquor.
+Inoculations for yellow fever or cholera may be required on some trips, there is no internet access, fares are established in euro currency, the fare includes all meals (whose menu usually depends on the nationality of the crew), soft drinks but passengers must pay for liquor.